Welcome

 Morgan Le Corre Juratic

 Welcome to my page!
-I am a Post-doctoral researcher at Aarhus University in Denmark and a PhD Candidate in Political Science at the European University Institute in Florence, Italy.
+I am a Post-doctoral researcher at Aarhus University in Denmark and was previously a PhD researcher in Political Science at the European University Institute in Florence, Italy.
 My research interests include party competition, political behaviour, and attitudes towards democratic institutions.

-In my work, I study the consequences of party polarization in European multiparty systems for citizens’ political behavior and citizens' relationship toward parties.
-My thesis aims to assess the effect of party polarization on electoral participation, and whether this electoral mobilization is concentrated among (affectively polarized) partisans or a broader range of voters.
+In my dissertation, I studied the consequences of party polarization in European multiparty systems for citizens’ political behavior and citizens' relationship toward parties.
+My thesis assesses the effect of party polarization on electoral participation, and whether this electoral mobilization is concentrated among (affectively polarized) partisans or a broader range of voters.

-As part of the DEMNORM project, another field of my research focuses on challenges to democracy and, in particular, on the role of elites in shifting democratic norms.
+As part of the DEMNORM project, my current research focuses on challenges to democracy and, in particular, on the role of elites in shifting democratic norms.

 In general, I have a keen interest in research methods and I am specialized in mixed-methods designs.
 In my research, I use advanced quantitative methods such as multilevel modeling and experimental designs, and gained expertise in qualitative analysis using focus groups data.